 The Oral-Aesthetic Perspective provides a cultural toolkit by which to analyze and evaluate the unique contributions and transforming/civilizing impact of Africa’s cultural custodians upon the world through the aesthetic expression of ancient oral traditions, which are often consumed as pop music.
 This toolkit comprises a series of seven distinguishing cultural motifs [see “CURRICULUM” drop-down menu / click items for summary] which have recurred in the different global spaces and historic times of Africa’s presence and agency.
 Each motif represents a unique dynamic of Africa’s oral communication structures and their aesthetic expression, all of which collectively serve an ancestral mandate to ensure the well-being of successive generations and communities.
-The oral-aesthetic perspective takes into account the role of adversarial and/or countervailing forces – slavery, colonialism, industrialism, etc. – and places these matrix agendas and programs into the broader multi-dimensional context of human prophecy and ascension.
+The oral-aesthetic perspective takes into account the role of adversarial and/or countervailing forces – slavery, colonialism, apartheid, industrialism, etc. – and places these matrix agendas and programs into the broader multi-dimensional context of human prophecy and ascension.

 This curriculum ideally lends itself to full-fledged courses such as: African Cultural Forms, African Aesthetics, Black Popular Music, Comparative Race and Ethnicity – which I’ve taught separately at Temple and Howard Universities, as well as at the Irvine and Riverside campuses of the University of California.
 However, each motif can be tailored to address specific issues of concern across a spectrum of disciplines and industries.
 I’ve successfully applied the oral-aesthetic perspective within wonderful collaborations I’ve enjoyed in the arts, humanities, public health, nursing, communication, entertainment and media arenas – as the selected examples below show…